Galena - the Lead glance

 Structure of Galena

-Chemically, galena is a lead sulfide - PbS.
-The mineral may also contain other metals such as copper, arsenic, bismuth, antimony, and most importantly, silver.
+The chemical formula of galena is PbS (lead sulfide).
+The galena structure can also accomodate small amounts of other metals such as copper, arsenic, bismuth, antimony, and most importantly, silver.
 Structure of galena is capable to accommodate up to 20 % of silver instead of lead.
 Galena crystallizes into cubic forms often, though it can take on octahedral or tabular shapes as well.
 Combinations of cubes and octahedrons are common, some of these are labeled as galena variety steinmannite.
 Lead and sulfur atoms form cubic units similar to the halite structure.

 Physical Properties of Galena

 Galena is a relatively soft mineral, only registering around a 2.5 on the Moh's hardness scale.
-The mineral is only found as a dull gray color with a silvery sheen, and streaks dull gray as well.
+Fresh galena has shiny silver color but it tarnishes quickly, resulting in dull gray.
+The galena streak is dull gray as well.
 The luster of galena can be easily described as metallic, though this is more obvious on cleavage planes than anywhere else on the crystal.
 Galena displays perfect cleavage and breaks easily into tiny cubes.
 The luster of galena may fade over time as it tarnishes when exposed to air, however the tarnish may be removed by simply cleaning with soap and water.
 The specific gravity of galena is about 7.5 g/cm3.
 Galena crystals are natural semiconductors and were the first material used in diodes.
 Though the mineral contains lead, it is generally safe to handle.

 Occurrence and Uses